 Project components are the discrete building blocks of a project.
 Some components, including activities, scripts, and transformations, can be added to operations that are executed as a sequence of steps.
 Other components can be used in support of those operations, such as variables, schedules, schemas, notifications, and plugins.
-Workflows and operations are also project components.
+Operations themselves are also project components.

 For information on configuring each component, refer to these pages: